Clonally transmissible cancer: General mechanism

+Transmissible cancers behave as true parasites, relying primarily on transport systems like direct contact, environmental transport and vectors, rather than hematogenous and lymphatic carriers to spread between organisms.
+The amount of shedded cancer cells from initial host has to be high enough to increase survival probability.
+Direct contact transmissions through sexual or general contact such as in DFTD and CVTD ensures a higher potential for transmission.
+Population factors also play an important role.
+A dense population of available and uninfected potential hosts is ideal for the tumors given the complexity and difficulty of the overall process, hence its virulence and potency must be adequately controlled.

 Humans

 In humans, a significant fraction of Kaposi's sarcoma occurring after transplantation may be due to tumorous outgrowth of donor cells.
 Although Kaposi's sarcoma is caused by a virus (Kaposi's sarcoma-associated herpesvirus), in these cases, it appears likely that transmission of virus-infected tumor cells—rather than the free virus—caused tumors in the transplant recipients.

-In 2007, four people (3 women & 1 man) received different organ transplants (liver, both lungs and kidneys) from a 53-year-old woman who had recently died from intracranial bleeding.
+In 2007, four people (three women and one man) received different organ transplants (liver, both lungs and kidneys) from a 53-year-old woman who had recently died from intracranial bleeding.
 Before transplantation, the organ donor was deemed to have no signs of cancer upon medical examination.
-Later, the organ recipients developed metastatic breast cancer from the organs and three of them died from the cancer between 2009–2017.
+The organ recipients developed metastatic breast cancer from the organs and three of them died from the cancer between 2009–2017.

 In 2014, a case of parasite-to-host cancer transmission occurred in a 41-year-old man in Colombia with a compromised immune system due to HIV.
 The man's tumor cells were shown to have originated from the dwarf tapeworm, Hymenolepis nana.
-In the 1990s, an undifferentiated pleomorphic sarcoma was transmitted from a patient to a surgeon when he injured his hand during an operation – within five months a tumor developed on the hand.
-The tumor was removed.
-In 1986, a laboratory worker accidentally bruised herself with the needles she was using to inject colonic cancer cells into mice.
-She developed a small tumor on her hand in two weeks.
+In the 1990s, an undifferentiated pleomorphic sarcoma was transmitted from a 32-year-old patient to his 53-year-old surgeon when the surgeon injured his hand during an operation.
+Within five months, a tumor had developed on the hand of the surgeon and was subsequently excised.
+Histologic examinations of the tumor tissues from the patient and surgeon showed that both were morphologically identical.
+In 1986, a 19-year-old laboratory worker mistakenly punctured her hand with a needle previously used to extract human colonic cancer cells.
+No injection of the substance occurred, and the worker suffered a small puncture wound with bleeding.
+Within 19 days, she had developed a small cancerous nodule on her hand.
+The tumor was removed soon after, and showed no sign of subsequent reoccurrence.